 Forging University: Lesson #5 – Open-Die Forging vs. Centrifugal Casting

-The fifth topic in our 6-part discussion compares two popular types of forging: open-die vs. centrifugal casting.
-Before reading on, take a quick look back to: Lesson #1, Lesson #2, Lesson #3, and Lesson #4 to review what we’ve learned so far.
+Welcome back to Forging University!
+The fifth and last topic in our 5-part discussion compares two popular types of forging: open-die and centrifugal casting.
+Before reading on, take a quick look back to: Lesson #1, Lesson #2, Lesson #3, and Lesson #4 to review what we’ve learned.
 You can also check out Anderson Shumaker’s Forging page for more information.

 What is Centrifugal Casting?

-All the way back in January 2019, we discussed casting as a manufacturing method.
-This time, we’re looking at centrifugal casting (also called rotocasting), which is used to cast thin-walled cylinders.
+In January 2019, we discussed casting in manufacturing.
+Now, we’re looking at centrifugal casting (also called rotocasting).
+This method creates thin-walled cylinders.
 Centrifugal casting can use materials such as metal, glass, and concrete.
-Unlike other casting techniques, centrifugal casting manufactures rotationally symmetric stock materials that are used in standard sizes for further machining.
+Unlike other casting techniques, centrifugal casting manufactures rotationally symmetric stock materials.
+As a result, these materials are used in standard sizes for further machining.

 What are the Advantages and Disadvantages?

 - Produce long castings with the long axis parallel to the ground rather than standing up.
 Therefore, this evenly distributes the gravity.